 In a recent article, we presented a History of Nepal from Legendary & Ancient times to the Medieval Era.
-However, to truly understand a people necessitates studying their literature.
+However, understanding a people necessitates studying their literature.
 In this next article, we discuss the Literary Nepali Tradition.

 Introduction